 A victim of rape is going through enough emotional turmoil and the fear of being made to feel they are somehow responsible for this violation, is one of many factors that will deter survivors from contacting the police or other authority figures.
 Every individual will react differently in the initial stages following a rape – medically referred to as the acute phase – and there certainly is no right or wrong way to respond, let alone a time-frame that is considered “normal” for the initial process of coming to terms with the event.

 Healing Takes Time

 For the first days or even weeks following the attack, many survivors go through life in a state of shock, feeling completely numb within themselves and toward the external world, while others are plagued by anger nightmares, nausea, a loss of appetite and anxiety.
 Dealing with physical or psychological symptoms or feeling stuck in a state of numbness can make it all the more challenging to deal with practical problems such as undergoing medical examination and a STD and/or a pregnancy test, let alone issue a report with the police.
-There are a number of charities that can assist you in making these appointments for you and can even accompany you.
+The Scottish Women’s Aid can assist you in making these appointments for you and can even accompany you.

 Following the initial reaction, major crisis features are characterised by a series of temporal phases that are identified by the predominance of specific symptoms and concerns.
 It is vital that hospital staff, police offers and/or crisis help centers adopt a sensitive approach to talking the survivor through the subsequent reactions that may occur weeks following the assault.
 These reactionary phases are described as Rape Trauma Syndrome, and the intensity of it will vary from person to person, experience to experience.
 Therefore, it is important that social workers and volunteers involved in the case, have a detailed understanding of RTS in order to tailor their service to the survivor’s needs.